06 December 2019

 ‘Saving up’ the recommended 2-3 (women) or 3-4 (men) units for a big night out at the weekend isn’t as clever as it may sound.
 Binge drinking poses a more serious threat to your body than drinking little and often.
 Take note of the following tips to reduce your risk of alcohol related illnesses.

 Know your units

 Six pints of beer* (14 units) has the equivalent calories of six slices of pizza coming in at 1,092 calories.
 If you’re somebody who is partial to a glass of wine, of two, six glasses of medium wine** (14 units) is the equivalent of eating six ice creams, coming in at 954 calories.
-Finally, if you’re tipple of choice is a single shot of spirit*** you’re looking at 854 calories for 14 single shots, not including your choice of mixture!
+Finally, if your tipple of choice is a single shot of spirit*** you’re looking at 854 calories for 14 single shots, not including your choice of mixture.

 Stay in control

 While the obvious answer to avoiding a hangover is don’t drink so much, eating a healthy meal before you go out and snacking in between drinks if you’re feeling unsteady on your feet can help to slow down the absorption of alcohol.
 Also, sipping on a glass of water between each alcoholic drink not only will help to reduce the effects of alcohol but will reduce the chances of a heavy head the next day.
 Avoid spirits served with energy drinks as these types of drinks leave a high risk of later hypertension.

 There are an array of diseases which can be the effects of drinking too much alcohol.
 These include:

 - Mental health issues